Eagle Farm - Pinkenba

 Eagle Farm - Pinkenba lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, Eagle Farm - Pinkenba's population is around 2,786.
-This reflects an increase of 710 people since the 2021 Census, which reported a population of 2,076.
-The change is inferred from the estimated resident population of 2,511 in June 2024 and an additional 254 validated new addresses since the Census date.
-This level of population equates to a density ratio of 385 persons per square kilometer.
-Eagle Farm - Pinkenba's growth rate of 34.2% since the 2021 census exceeded the SA4 region (8.6%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 70.7% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Eagle Farm - Pinkenba's population is around 2793 as of February 2026.
+This reflects an increase of 717 people, a 34.5% rise since the 2021 Census which reported a population of 2076 people.
+The change is inferred from the estimated resident population of 2511 in June 2024 and an additional 261 validated new addresses since the Census date.
+This results in a density ratio of 386 persons per square kilometer, offering significant space per person and potential for further development.
+Eagle Farm - Pinkenba's growth exceeded the SA4 region (9.1%) and the national average, marking it as a growth leader.
+Population growth was primarily driven by interstate migration contributing approximately 70.7% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Exceptional growth is predicted over the period with the area expected to increase by 4,979 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 168.8% in total over the 17 years.
+Exceptional growth is predicted over the period, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+The area is expected to increase by 4979 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 168.2% over the 17 years.

 Frequently Asked Questions - Population